-The maximum size of a loaded tanker permitted is 18000 dwt and/or 21960 displacement.
+The maximum size of a loaded tanker permitted is 21960t displacement.

 Large vessels will normally berth SST owing to the depths towards the East Cut.

 Larger vessels requiring one or two tugs are to be positioned parallel to the berth on a heading of either 210° or 030° and be manoeuvred so as to land squarely on all fenders, with an approach speed not exceeding the maximum velocity detailed in the table below.